HimanshuR321/SoC-IITB-2025-Trackathon/README.md

 - Make it work on mobile too 📱
 - Add **Dark Mode** because we’re not savages 👀
 - Auto-fetch YouTube links like a certified YouTube hacker (jk... kinda)
-- Deploy → Show off → Put link in bio 🚀
+- Deploy → Show off around your friends 🚀

 ---